Chat with us, powered by LiveChat ;

 Non-U.S. Citizens

-If you are not a U.S. citizen or permanent resident, your ability to move to Puerto Rico generally depends on your current visa or immigration status in the United States.
-Since Puerto Rico is a U.S. territory, the same immigration rules apply as if you were moving to the mainland United States.
-Puerto Rico visa requirements for non-U.S. citizens allow you to live, work, or study in the U.S. This could include various visa categories such as work visas (H-1B, L-1, etc.), student visas (F-1, J-1, etc.), or a visa through family sponsorship.
+If you are not a U.S. citizen or permanent resident, what visa do you need for Puerto Rico? do you need a work visa to work in Puerto Rico?
+Your ability to move to Puerto Rico generally depends on your current visa or immigration status in the United States.
+For instance, Puerto Rico visa requirements for Indian citizens are the same as those for entering the mainland United States.
+Can I go to Puerto Rico with a work permit?
+Yes, various visa categories such as Puerto Rico work visa (H-1B, L-1, etc.), student visas (F-1, J-1, etc.), or a visa through family sponsorship allow you to do so.

 Visa Requirements to Become a Resident in Puerto Rico